-“Partition” is the legal term referring to division of real property interests among co-owners.
-It may be voluntary (if all parties agree) or involuntary by means of court action.
-Our focus here is on what happens when universal agreement among co-owners cannot be reached.
+Partition is the legal term referring to division of real property interests among co-owners (tenants in common).
+It may be voluntary if all parties agree or involuntary by means of court-ordered action.
+Our focus in this chapter is on what happens when universal agreement among co-owners cannot be reached.

 Disagreement in such cases may be relatively amicable, with one or more co-owners politely refusing to go along, or the co-owners may literally be at each other’s throats.
 A spouse of a co-owner may decide to oppose the sale of an asset, perhaps preferring to save it for the children rather than liquidate it now.
 There are numerous reasons for a co-owner to oppose partition, including sheer spite.

 Every co-owner of an interest in the property (no matter how small) must agree in order for a voluntary partition to occur.
 The remedy when agreement cannot be reached is for one or more of the co-owners to seek a court-ordered division by means of a partition suit.
 It is also possible to file a “friendly” partition action if the parties desire a court decree that ratifies their agreement.

 There are two kinds of judicially-ordered partition: partition in kind, which refers to the actual physical division of land by metes and bounds; and a judicially-ordered sale of the property, when partition in kind is not feasible or cannot be achieved fairly and equitably.

 Partition is not the appropriate remedy when there is no common title or title is in dispute.

 In this discussion, the terms co-owners and joint owners are used interchangeably.

 Texas law will not force a reluctant joint owner of real property to maintain co-ownership with other persons if he or she does not want to—for any reason.
 This is part of a broad Texas tradition that no one should be forced to be or remain in business (or jointly-held land ownership) with anyone when they do not want to do so.